saarthakmathur/Career-Recommendation-System/README.md

 ## 📌 Project Description

 Choosing the right career is a critical decision for students.
 This project uses Machine Learning models to analyze student attributes and recommend an appropriate career path.

-The system compares multiple classification models and selects the best-performing one based on accuracy.
+Multiple classification models are trained and evaluated, and the best-performing model is selected based on accuracy.

-This project is developed for **academic learning and portfolio demonstration purposes**.
+This project is developed for academic learning and portfolio demonstration purposes.

 ---